When did you start writing?

 Did you always want to be a writer?

 I originally wanted to be an English teacher.
 I got my bachelor’s degree in Psychology and wanted to be a therapist for a time.
 Other brief career paths I considered were journalist, social worker, and voice actor.
 Yet, at the end of the day, I kept coming back to writing.

 What did you read when you were a kid?

 I was raised on books by Jon Scieszka, Roald Dahl, Louis Sachar, and Shel Silverstein.
-I was also obsessed with Calvin and Hobbes, which I think informed some of my worldviews growing up.
+I was also obsessed with Calvin and Hobbes, which definitely informed some of my worldviews growing up.